 I could back this up by tons of stories, many of them too good to be made up (but unfortunately NDA-ed): security geeks in terms of ‘designers’ and ‘policy authors’ often underestimate time and efforts required in running their solutions on a daily basis.
 It is often the so-called trivial and simple things that go wrong, such as: The documentation of that intricate process to be run every X years cannot be found, or the only employee who really knew about the interdependencies is long gone, or allegedly simple logistics that go wrong (Now we are locked in the secret room to run the key ceremony… BTW did anybody think of having the media ready to install the operating system on that high secure isolated machine?).

-I am not quoting this to make fun of others although the typical response here is to state that projects or operations have been badly managed and you just need to throw more people and money on them to run secure systems in a robust and reliable way.
+I am not quoting this to make fun of others – I made enough blunders myself.
+The typical response to this often is: Projects or operations have been badly managed and you just need to throw more people and money on them to run secure systems in a robust and reliable way.
 This might be true but it does simply not reflect the typical budget, time constraints, and lack of human resources typical IT departments of corporations have to deal with.

 There is often a very real, palpable risk of trading off business continuity and availability (that is: safety) for security.